Wendt & Kühn

 Wendt & Kühn KG is a manufacturer of painted wooden figures and music boxes in the Ore Mountain tradition that have become collectible.
 All their products are produced by hand and only made in the German federal state of Saxony.
 The best known figures are the Grünhainichen angels, with their characteristic green wings and their eleven white dots, and the flower children.

-The company was founded in 1915 by Grete Wendt (1887-1979) and Margarete Kühn.
+The company was founded in 1915 by Grete Wendt (1887–1979) and Margarete Kühn.
 Today the firm is in the hands of the Wendt family.
 Their range currently comprises about 400 figures.
 The company's headquarters is in Grünhainichen in Saxony.
-The firm employs 155 workers, of which about 80 are figure painters and 4 painters who are especially responsible for the faces of the figures.
+The firm employs 155 workers, of whom about 80 are figure painters and four are painters who are especially responsible for the faces of the figures.